Sarangi1708/Sarangi1708/README.md

 # 💫 About Me:
 I'm an aspiring developer and creative designer passionate about crafting intuitive apps and solving complex problems.
 With experience in **Python**, **MySQL**, **Flutter**, and **Figma**, I enjoy blending technology and creativity to build impactful solutions.
 <br>Whether it's designing sleek user interfaces or coding functional backends, I'm always eager to learn and grow in the tech space.
+<br>Contact: **sarangipanamana@gmail.com**

 ![](https://komarev.com/ghpvc/?username=Sarangi1708&color=447ff7&label=Visitor+count)